KarNair/AirfoilOptimisation_ACC14/README.md

 # Input

-API Interface Request for Users to send the different input parameters.
+API Interface Request from Users to send the different input parameters.

 # Ouput